HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2018-02-12-continuous-releases.md

 Somebody had to write a changelog, tag a new release on GitHub, and run some manual pip commands to publish a new version to PyPI -- and only David had the credentials for the latter.

 This meant that releases were somewhat infrequent, and features spent a long time in master before they were available to `pip install`.
-The pace of development picked up in 2017 -- partly as new maintainers arrived, and partly work for David's PhD -- and we wanted to be able to release more frequently.
+The pace of development picked up in 2017 -- partly as new maintainers arrived, and partly groundwork for David's upcoming (now started) PhD -- and we wanted to be able to release more frequently.
 We decided to automate the entire release process.

 Now, when you create a pull request that changes the Hypothesis code -- anything that gets installed by pip, not the tests or docs -- you have to include a `RELEASE.rst` file, which describes your change.